CMSgov/qpp-submissions-docs/README.md

 yarn start
 ```

+We use Travis CI for testing - add a test if it makes sense, and make sure the build is green before merging.

 ## Deploy

 These docs are hosted on GitHub Pages.
 We do a couple things to make this nice: